proxmox/proxmox-backup/docs/tape-backup.rst

 rate.
 We measured a maximum rate of about 60MB/s to 100MB/s in practice, so it takes 33 hours to read the 12TB needed to fill up an LTO-8 tape.
-If you want to write to your tape at full speed, please make sure that the source datastore is able to deliver that performance (e.g, by using SSDs).
+If you want to write to your tape at full speed, please make sure that the source datastore is able to deliver that performance (for example, by using SSDs).

 Terminology